 Technology has been changing the financial services since the beginning of this decade.
 Facebook recently launched a digital currency of its own.
 Google announced a partnership with Citigroup.
-By 2030, banking can look drastically different.
+By the next decade, banking can look drastically different.

 But the financial sector that is experiencing a dramatic shift is the lending business.
-With customers preferring digital-first platforms, financial institutions are scrambling to switch.
-Financial institutions are now targeting Gen Z customers.
+With customers preferring digital-first platforms, financial institutions are scrambling to switch to digital.
+Also, financial institutions are now targeting Gen Z customers.
 The user base is now nearly 65 million in the United States (40% of total consumers).
-Soon, this digital-first population will become the primary customer base for financial institutions.
-Accommodating the new generation in legacy systems will be a difficult challenge for banks.
+Soon, this digital-first population will become the primary customer base for financial institutions and there is no doubt that accommodating the new generation in legacy systems will be a challenge.

 1. End-to-end digitization